Trident (UK nuclear programme): Dreadnought-class submarine

 In February 2016, BAE Systems began design work on prototypes of the new submarines.
 The Successor class was officially named the on 21 October 2016.
 The submarines were expected to become operational starting in 2028, with the current fleet phased out by 2032.

 In October 2015, Reuters estimated it would cost £167 billion over its 30-year lifespan, or £5.56 billion per year; this figure was disputed by Michael Fallon.
 The Ministry of Defence put the cost of building, testing and commissioning the replacement vessels at £31 billion (plus a contingency fund of £10 billion) over 35 years.
 This amounts to 0.2 per cent of government spending, or 6 per cent of defence spending.
 Crispin Blunt, Chair of the Foreign Affairs Select Committee, estimated in July 2016 that the programme would cost £179 billion in total over its lifetime.

 For the 2018/19 financial year the National Audit Office found that spending on the nuclear deterrent will cost £5.2 billion, or 14% of the defence budget, with £600 million of contingency funding used.
 Costs were projected at about £51 billion over the following 10 years, £2.9 billion above the projected budget which already anticipated finding £3 billion of savings, which the Daily Telegraph described as a £6 billion shortfall.

+In July 2026, the Government announced that as part of the 2026 Defence Investment Plan £63.6 billion would be spent over four years in what called the Nuclear Defence Enterprise, the bulk of which would go on keeping the nuclear submarines in operation.